taddev/cexport/README.md

 # Exporting both C and Go Functions #

 ## Overview ##
-The first thing to note is that exported functions in Go must start with a capital letter.
-The other piece of note new to Go1 is that you can't export a Go function to C and use it in C in the same file.

-Based on code examples from the [go-wiki][3].
+The purpose of this library is to help me understand how to build libraries in Go and how to export both Go functions and C functions.
+It is a very simple example Based on code examples from the [go-wiki][3].
+Though the library is simple I believe it effectively demonstrates how to accomplish function exports.

 From [cgo documentation][1]